This program describes the safe work practices and procedures to protect CSUN employees from occupational heat exposure.

 Identify tasks/employees who are required to work outdoors where potential heat illness could occur.

-Ensure all affected employees receive proper training on heat illness prevention and comply with appropriate procedures.
+Ensure all affected employees, including supervisors, receive proper training on heat illness prevention and comply with appropriate procedures.

 Maintain training records for three (3) years.

-Ensure that adequate water and shade are available at the job site when the environmental risk factors for heat illness are present.
+Ensure that adequate water and shade are available at or near the job site when the environmental risk factors for heat illness are present.

 Awareness and compliance with all appropriate heat illness prevention procedures while performing assigned duties.

-Inform their supervisor if shade and/or water is inadequate.
+Inform their supervisor if shade and/or water is inadequate or inaccessible.

 Identify and report symptoms of heat related illness promptly to their supervisor.

-Contact Police Services at 911 or (x2111) from a campus phone or (818) 677-2111 form a mobile phone to request emergency medical services in the event medical assistance is required.
+- Contact Police Services at 911 or (x2111) from a campus phone or (818) 677-2111 form a mobile phone and/or radio to request emergency medical services in the event medical assistance is required.

-Ensure access to a shaded area is available when temperatures are expected to reach or exceed 85°f to prevent or recover from heat related symptoms.
+Ensure access to a shaded area is available when temperatures are expected to reach or exceed 80°f to prevent or recover from heat related symptoms.

 Monitor weather information / advisories and respond to High Heat Conditions (temperatures ≥ 95°f).

-Employees shall have access to potable drinking water.
-Where water is not plumbed, or otherwise continuously supplied, it shall be available in sufficient quantity at the beginning of the work shift to provide one (1) quart per employee per hour for drinking for the entire shift.
-The frequent drinking of water, as described in the training section, shall be encouraged.
+Employees shall have access to portable drinking water through campus buildings.
+Where water is not plumbed, or otherwise continuously supplied, it shall be available in sufficient quantity at the beginning of the work shift to provide at least one (1) quart per employee per hour for drinking for the entire shift.

-Employees suffering from heat illness or believing a preventative recovery period is needed shall be provided access to an area with shade that is either open to the air or provided with adequate general ventilation or cooling for a period of no less than five minutes.
-Such access to shade / ventilation shall be permitted at all times.
+- Employees suffering from heat illness or believing a preventative recovery period is needed shall be monitored and provided access to an area with shade that is either open to the air or provided with adequate general ventilation or cooling for a period of no less than five minutes.
+Such access to shade/ventilation shall be permitted at all times.

 - Should an employee feel unusual discomfort from the heat, a preventative recovery period shall be offered to allow employees an opportunity to cool down and prevent the onset of heat illness.

-- Supervisors shall ensure employees have a means of communication (voice, electronic (e.g. cell phones, radios)) to contact a Supervisor and
+- Ensure employees have a means of communication (voice, electronic (e.g. cell phones, radios)) to contact a Supervisor or emergency services.

 - Training shall be provided for all employees working on job tasks where environmental factors for heat illness are present prior to being assigned to work tasks.
 Training shall include the following: